 The arcadian village Snappertuna is most know for the grandiose Raseborg castle.
 Even though the castle gets a lot of attention there is more to adore in Snappertuna.
 Have you heard about the Lovers' Path or the charcoal village Malmbacka?

-During the Middle Ages there was a small village next to the castle, and it was called Tuna.
-That village was the start to Snappertuna, according to the latest archaeological discoveries.
+During the Middle Ages, a small village called Tuna was located next to the castle.
+According to the latest archaeological discoveries, the village was the beginning of Snappertuna.
 Tuna was a well-off community and many of the inhabitants worked for the castle.
 Snappertuna was a local authority from 1915 to 1977, before the municipality was incorporated with Ekenäs and Karis.
 Today all the villages belong to Raseborg.
 In Snappertuna there’s an active primary school, a kindergarten and a home for the elderly.
 In the beginning of the 21st century it was still possible to visit the bank and the library, but these services are not available anymore.

 The history of the castle

 Now Snappertuna is a small part of the municipality of Raseborg.
 At 14th century when the castle was built it functioned as a trade center and a military base for Västra Nyland.
 At that time the castle was surrounded by water and because of that it had the perfect location for commerce at the Gulf of Finland.
 Since the castle was so big and influential there was even an idea about competing with Tallinn.
 At the 15th century the Swedish king and his court lived at Raseborg Castle.
 During this time there, was an own brewery in the castle because the consumption of beer was so high.
 You can also today buy Raseborg Castle’s own beer that’s made from the hop around the castle.
 At the 16th century the heydays were over and the castle was abandoned for three hundred years.

 The castle today